 You Hear a Buzzing Sound

-As with burning smells, buzzing sounds should be taken as a strong warning that your wiring needs replacing right away.
+As with the burning smell, buzzing sounds should be taken as a strong warning that your wiring needs replacing right away.

 Buzzing is usually the result of faulty, damaged, or incorrect wiring that should be replaced without delay.